Skip to main content

 Conclusion

-If you haven’t tried a new card in a while, I recommend experimenting—weather is one of those bits of information you glance at every day, so it’s worth making it just right.
+If you haven’t tried using a new card for a while, I recommend giving it a go.
+Weather is one of those pieces of information that you glance at every day, so it’s worth getting it just right, as you and your family will see it on your Home Assistant dashboard almost every day.at every day, so it’s worth making it just right.

 Happy automating!